Skip to main content

 Outcome-based wellness incentives are designed to reward the achievement of specific health metrics.
 These metrics, however, are merely snapshots of a deeply complex and dynamic internal environment.
 Your blood pressure, glucose levels, and lipid panels are all downstream effects of intricate upstream signaling from your endocrine glands.
 An outcome-based model without alternatives presumes that every participant has the same internal toolkit to regulate these markers.
 This presumption fails to account for the physiological realities of many individuals.

-Consider the profound impact of the on metabolic health.
+Consider the profound impact of the endocrine system on metabolic health.
 The hormones produced by your thyroid, adrenal glands, and reproductive organs dictate the efficiency of your cellular engines.
 When this system is dysregulated, even slightly, it can make achieving standard wellness targets an uphill battle.

-A person with (PCOS), for example, often experiences insulin resistance not as a consequence of lifestyle choices, but as a primary feature of the condition itself.
+A person with polycystic ovary syndrome (PCOS), for example, often experiences insulin resistance not as a consequence of lifestyle choices, but as a primary feature of the condition itself.
 Demanding they achieve a specific fasting glucose level without addressing the underlying hormonal driver is not only unfair, it is clinically unsound.
 It creates a scenario where the individual is penalized for their unique physiology.

 Beyond a One Size Fits All Model